Super Hornio Brothers

-Super Hornio Brothers and Super Hornio Brothers II are two 1993 pornographic parodies of the Super Mario video game series released at the same time as the series' official film, Super Mario Bros.
+Super Hornio Brothers and Super Hornio Brothers II are two 1993 pornographic parodies of the Super Mario video game series released at the same time as the film, Super Mario Bros.
 Both films star director Buck Adams, along with T. T. Boy, Ron Jeremy and Chelsea Lynx together as the main characters.
+Nintendo bought the rights to the films to halt their distribution.

 The films gained new interest after a write-up by a Something Awful reviewer.
-Nintendo bought the rights to the films to halt their distribution.
+The second film was rediscovered in 2009, whereas a rip of the first film was eventually rediscovered in 2014 by another Something Awful user.

 Plot

 Super Hornio Brothers

-Programmer Squeegie Hornio (Ron Jeremy), based on Mario, and his brother Ornio Hornio (T.T.
-Boy), based on Luigi, are teleported into Squeegie's in-development PC game after a freak power overload.
-After regaining their bearings, Squeegie figures out and explains to Ornio that they are stuck in the black void of a computer monitor when it's turned off.
-A computer virus informs the brothers that King Pooper (Buck Adams), based on Bowser (also known as King Koopa), has kidnapped Princess Perlina (Chelsea Lynx), based on Princess Peach.
-King Pooper intends on forcefully having Perlina help him travel to Earth with a tub full of semen energized by a special generator.
+Programmer brothers Squeegie (Ron Jeremy) and Ornio Hornio (T.T.
+Boy), are teleported into Squeegie's in-development PC game after a freak power overload.
+After regaining their bearings, Squeegie figures out and explains to Ornio that they are stuck in the black void of a computer monitor when it is turned off.
+A computer virus informs the brothers that King Pooper (Buck Adams), has kidnapped Princess Perlina (Chelsea Lynx).
+Pooper intends on forcefully having Perlina help him travel to Earth with a tub full of semen energized by a special generator.

 Squeegie and Ornio travel through the computer world, encountering other villains who attempt to delay them and hamper their efforts.
 Squeegie is temporarily separated from his brother in the process.
-Finding King Pooper's lair first, Squeegie attempts to free Princess Perlina, only to be found by King Pooper.
-Attempting to fight King Pooper alone, Squeegie is about to lose when Ornio reappears and shoves King Pooper into the tub, where he melts and dies.
-The brothers ask Princess Perlina to teleport them back to Earth, but Perlina only transports herself and Ornio back, leaving Squeegie behind in the cyberworld.
-Attempting to manipulate the generator to get back to the real world, Squeegie is confronted and appears to be captured by a revived King Pooper.
+Finding Pooper's lair first, Squeegie attempts to free Princess Perlina, only to be found by Pooper.
+Attempting to fight Pooper alone, Squeegie is about to lose when Ornio reappears and shoves Pooper into the tub, where he melts and dies.
+The brothers ask Perlina to teleport them back to Earth, but Perlina only transports herself and Ornio back, leaving Squeegie behind in the cyberworld.
+Attempting to manipulate the generator to get back to the real world, Squeegie is confronted and appears to be captured by a revived Pooper.